 You’ve probably heard about LASIK from your friends or through the media.
 Florida Eye Specialists and Cataract Institute would like to help you learn more about this procedure and what is involved in the surgery.
-Most importantly, what is the desired results of LASIK surgery?
+Most importantly, what to expect after having LASIK surgery?

 Refractive Surgery (LASIK & PRK)